microsoft/WhatTheHack/007-AzureMonitoring/Student/02-Monitoring-Basics-And-Dashboards.md

 	- Note: In the Student\Resources\Loadscripts folder you will find a CPU load script to use.

 ### Reconcile From Hack 2
+### Tasks to finish the Challenge
+- Create an empty DB "tpcc" in the SQL server
 - Enable the collection of the following counter:
 	- \SQLServer:Databases(*)\Active Transactions
 - Stress the "tpcc" DB using HammerDB.
 For detailed instructions, see section [HammerDB Configuration]() below.